This post is in with partnership with Mirum.

 There’s nothing more exciting or terrifying as becoming a mother.
 When that doctor puts your newborn in your arms for the first time, it’s the most incredible and indescribable moment.
-But what happens after you leave the hospital and you get home and realize you now have to figure out how to care for this new little bundle of love?
+But what happens after you leave the hospital?
+You get home and realize you now have to figure out how to care for this little bundle of love.
+So what do you do?
 You reach out.
-You reach out your mom.
+You reach out to your mom.
 You reach out to mom friends.
 You reach out to online mom communities.
-You are now a mom.
-Welcome to the village!

 The two most worrisome topics for newborns tend to be ‘how the heck can I get her to sleep’ and ‘is my baby getting enough nutrition?’
 Luckily you can look online and find so many amazing suggestions.
 Unfortunately you’ll find SO many suggestions that you’ll have to try and figure out which one works for your unique little one.